 - Silver – $9.99$ per month, 50 products limit for the custom store, 3% transaction fee.

 - Gold – 14.99$ per month, 100 products limit for the custom store, 3% transaction fee.

 - Platinum – 19.99$ per month, 500 products limit for the custom store, 3% transaction fee.

 - Unlimited – 24.99$ per month, unlimited products for the custom store, 3% transaction fee.

-In case of selling Storenvy proposes 2 ways.
+In the case of selling Storenvy proposes 2 ways.
 First is the opportunity to create a free, completely customized store.
 The second – is having a marketplace on their site.
-While creating very own store from custom look to personal URL, might be a bit more tedious, than simply opening a marketplace, but it can be more preferable in the long run.
+While creating a very own store from custom look to personal URL, might be a bit more tedious, than simply opening a marketplace, but it may be better in the long run.
 Having a marketplace isn’t a bad idea at the beginning, as you get immediate access to the huge base of Storenvy customers, plus your items can be featured in the “trending” section.

 - Ability to chose between own store and featured marketplace

 - Comprehensive customization possibilities for your own store

 - Different ways to interact and connect with other stores